 Impact Grants are created to encourage faculty and student collaboration to impact change in the community.
 These grants range from $50-500.00 dollars and demonstrate that with small financial contributions, time, and service incremental change can occur.
 Over 50 courses are offered with service-learning components.
 This number continues to grow and is a result of faculty and students demonstrating the value of service.

 Compassion to Action is a collaboration between Residence Life and the Office of Service and Leadership to encourage learning, engagement, and leadership in our local community.
 This program partners each residence hall with a non-profit community organization with a specific social justice focus in Louisville.
 Students living in the residence halls will get to know the partner through on campus partner visits, educational programming, and site visits to the partner several times each semester to complete a project or spend time with community members.
 We expand the belonging students find in the halls to the greater community they live in.

 Registered Student Organizations volunteer in the community a minimum of once a semester.
 Most student organizations are able to partner with community organizations that match the mission of their club/org.
 Students regularly spend time at partners like Uspiritus, Olmstead Parks, and Nazareth Home to name a few!

 The mission of Bellarmine is realized through encouraging the community to engage.
-Bellarmine has been the recipient of the President’s Higher Education Community Service Honor Roll in 2009, 2012, and 2013 by the corporation for National and Community Service, recognizing higher education institutions that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.
-In 2013, Bellarmine was selected by the Algernon Sydney Sullivan Foundation to be one of 64 member schools.
+Before the initiative concluded in 2015, the President’s Higher Education Community Honor Roll recognized higher education institutions that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.
+Bellarmine was recognized as a national service honor roll member in 2014, 2013, 2012, and 2009, and was selected by the Algernon Sydney Sullivan Foundation to be one of 64 member schools in 2013.